wuxb45/lsm-trie/src/README.md

 # storage space configuration

-You may need to change the cm_conf1.txt to set the correct storage devices (or the file indicated by '-c' option).
+You may need to change the cm_conf1.txt to set the correct storage devices (or the file specified with '-c' option).

-It is a naive and ugly configuration format.
-Start from the beginning, each two lines indicate a storage device.
+At the beginning of the file, every two lines describe a storage device.
-It could be either a raw block device (e.g., /dev/sdb), or a regular file in your file system.
+It could be a raw block device (e.g., /dev/sdb), or a regular file in your file system.
-If it's a block device, than the second line would be set to '0'.
-It means the capacity of the device would be automatically detected.
+If it's a block device, than the second line would be set to '0', which means the capacity of the device should be automatically detected.
+Make sure you have permission to use raw block devices (being the root user or being added to the disk group).

     /dev/sdb  -- block device
     0         -- auto-detect capacity

-Otherwise, you may give the number of GBs you want for the file.
+Otherwise, for regular files you should specify the file size, in the unit of GBs.

     /root/bigfile -- a regular file
     100           -- allocate 100GB for this file

-In this way, add as many as devices/files as you want.
-After this, a '$' at the new line marks the end of this section.
+In this way, you can add a mix of multiple devices/files.
+After declaring all the storage options, add a '$' at the next line to mark the end of the storage section.

-After the '$' line, you need to give the mapping information from which level to which storage. number is used to reference the storage starting from '0'.
-The first line indicates the device used by bloom-container.
-The rest five lines indicates the mapping from level-0 to level-4.
+After the '$' line, you need to give the mapping information from level ID to storage ID, both starting from 0.
+The first line specifies the device ID used by bloom-container.
+The rest five lines specify the mapping from Level 0 to Level 4.
 For example:

-    /dev/sdb
+    /dev/sdb  -- Storage 0
     0
-    /dev/sdc
+    /dev/sdc  -- Storage 1
     0
     $
-    0
-    0
-    0
-    1
-    1
-    1

-In this example, we use two block devices, sdb and sdc. sdb is assigned to bloom-container/level-0/level-1. sdc is assigned to level-2 to level-4.
+    0         -- Bloom Containers use sdb
+    0         -- Level 0 is on sdb
+    0         -- Level 1 is on sdb
+    1         -- Level 2 is on sdc
+    1         -- Level 3 is on sdc
+    1         -- Level 4 is on sdc

 A simplest configuration would be putting everything on one device.
 It looks like this: